CSH-Integration/VBCS-Workshop/LabGuide100.md

 ![](images/100/oic29.png)

-##  2. Import the integrations

-Congratulations that you have completed the first integration!
+## Congratulations that you have completed the first integration!
 You can test it on Postman.
 To save some time, we have imported the rest two integrations into the environment.
-Next you are ready for LabGuide 200.
+Next you are ready for [Lab 200](LabGuide200.md)